1983 Overseas final

 The 1983 Overseas Final was the third running of the Overseas Final as part of the qualification for the 1983 Speedway World Championship Final to be held in West Germany.
 The 1983 Final was run at the Belle Vue Stadium in Manchester, England, and was the second last qualifying round for Commonwealth and American riders.

 The Top 10 riders qualified for the Intercontinental Final to be held at the White City Stadium in London.
-Manchester's own Phil Collins won the Overseas Final.
+Manchester born Cradley Heathens rider Phil Collins won the Overseas Final.